nopnop2002/esp-idf-mdns/README.md

 Since ESP-IDF Ver5, mDNS has been moved from built-in library to component library.
+Accordingly, the mDNS official example has been removed from the ESP-IDF repository.

 You need to add the component using the Manifest File (idf_component.yml) befor build.
 This repository contains a Manifest File (idf_component.yml).